pixielabs/cavy-app/docs/getting-started/hooking-up-components.md

 };
 ```

-If you assign a ref directly to `<Text>`, the component returned does not expose
+If you assign a ref directly to these specific components, the component
-the props and you will not be able to test the children it renders.
+returned does not expose the props.
+Therefore, Cavy will not be able to peform
+actions on them in your tests.

-**Note:** If you only want to test the presence of a `<Text>` component, you do
+**Note:** If you only want to test the presence of a these components, you do
 not need to wrap it before assigning it a ref.

 #### See also